 That’s all I remember.
 (I mean, he probably also said it was time for dinner or something, but…).

 Maybe it doesn’t seem like much but it changed my life.

 It didn’t matter that he never complimented me after that.
 It was enough for me to get to the next song, and the next song.
 Then begin writing my own songs and playing them for others.
 Record my first album and tour around the country and overseas.
 Move to Nashville; sign a publishing contract and record deal.
 All in search of recreating that connection you have with someone because of music.

 I’m not talking about compliments so much as I’m talking about what is underneath a compliment, where the music moves somebody enough to respond.

-Even though for my dad it was just telling me I had a nice voice, I know that something must have happened in that moment, while I played and sang "Country Roads" that allowed him to open up in a seemingly small way.
+Even though for my dad it was just telling me I had a nice voice, I know that something must have happened in that moment, while I played and sang “Country Roads” that allowed a stoic Midwesterner like him to open up in a seemingly small way.

 That’s what music is about.
 That’s why I do it.
 To connect with others and myself on some level that seems only possible through a song.

-P.S.
 Always feel free to reach out to me as a friend, music industry resource, or just a fellow human being.
-Seriously, for any reason -- you can contact me directly by replying to the email I sent you.
+Seriously, for any reason — you can contact me directly here.